google/copybara/docs/reference.md

 Name | Description
 ---- | -----------
-action_name | The name of the current action. console | Get an instance of the console to report errors or warnings destination | An object representing the destination.
+action_name | The name of the current action. cli_labels | Access labels that a user passes through flag '--labels'.
+For example: --labels=foo:value1,bar:value2.
+Then it can access in this way:cli_labels['foo']. console | Get an instance of the console to report errors or warnings destination | An object representing the destination.
 Can be used to query or modify the destination state feedback_name | The name of the Feedback migration calling this action.